tsute/resispart/README.md

 ### 4. Use of the R DADA2 package to process the 16S rRNA gene sequence reads

+#### Step 1.
 First we need to download a set of demo Illumina 16S rRNA sequences:

 ftp://www.homd.org/pub/resistpart/RESISPART_Bioinformatics_Workshop_Demo.zip